Mission to Alcazzar: Publication history

 TSR first published the role-playing game Star Frontiers in 1980, then re-published a revised and expanded edition retitled Alpha Dawn in 1982.
 Over the next three years, TSR supported the game with a dozen adventures and several accessories.
 The fifth adventure, Mission to Alcazzar, was published in 1984 as a 32-page softcover book with an outer folder, written by Douglas Niles, with interior art by Jeff Easley, and cover art by Larry Elmore.

 Reception

+In Issue 32 of Abyss, Dave Nalle noted this was "somewhat better than one would expect ...
+[It] is not innovative, but it is good solid adventuring with the emphasis on quick thinking rather than personality or interaction, which is not altogether bad for purposes of relaxation."

 In Issue 20 of Imagine (November 1984), Stephen Nutt admired the "immaculately presented" production values, and called the artwork of Jeff Easley and Larry Elmore "stunning."
 He thought the final battle was "the real gem" of the adventure.
 He concluded with a strong recommendation, saying, "the full scope of the pack is extensive, and many situations can be drawn from the peculiar economic position of Alcazzar.
 SF4 is a recommended adventure.
 With a little effort it can be very good value, particularly when one is let loose on the climax."